proddata/crate/docs/appendices/resiliency.rst

 .. rubric:: Scenario

-Recovering a table requires a quorum of shard copies to be available to :ref:`allocate <glossary-shard-allocation>` a primary.
+Recovering a table requires a quorum of shard copies to be available to :ref:`allocate <gloss-shard-allocation>` a primary.
 This means that a primary cannot be assigned if the cluster dies before enough shards have been allocated.
 The same happens if a table is closed before enough shard copies were started, making it impossible to reopen the table.
 Allocation IDs solve